Json-93/final_project/proof.md

 *&nbsp; Therefore, if the sample values of a signal g(t) are specified for all time, then the Fourier transform $G(f)$ of the signal is uniquely determined by using the discrete time Fourier transform.
 In the other words, the sequence $g(\frac{n}{2W})$ has all the information contained in $g(t)$.*

 ## Reconstruction the signal of $g(t)$

+*&nbsp; Reconstrct a signal is to do inverse Fourier transform.*

 $$
 \begin{align}